cseanburns/personal_knowledge_mgmt/src/4c-evaluating-information-sources.md

 disentangle within stories that are presented about how things are in the world.
 For example, it's become very common for people in the public sphere to refer to **narratives**, and to argue that someone's or some group's narratives are either true or false, or fiction or non-fiction.
-Regardless of our political or whatever positions, this focus on narrative is interesting and worthwhile.
+Regardless of our political positions, this focus on narrative is interesting and worthwhile.
 It's interesting because placing information within a narrative has ancient origins, and it's worthwhile because it places true and false content within some context, like a story, which can itself be evaluated as fairly true or not.